parthenocissus/krcdnc/content/pages/speaking.md

 <div class='list-title interface-heading-style'><br></div>
 <ul>
 <li>—</li>
-<li>Full list of Bantustan-related Lectures, Talks, and Book Promotions can be found on the <a href='/work/projects/bantustan-book/'>Bantustan project page</a>.
+<li>Full list of <span class='italic-style'>Bantustan</span>-related Lectures, Talks, and Book Promotions can be found on the <a href='/work/projects/bantustan-book/'>Bantustan project page</a>.
 The list of selected workshops and teaching projects can be found in the <a href='/work/teaching/'>Teaching section</a>.</li>
 </ul>
 </div>"
 timeline: